fhir-schema/fhir-schema-codegen/README.md

 [![Tests](https://github.com/fhir-schema/fhir-schema-codegen/actions/workflows/tests.yml/badge.svg)](https://github.com/fhir-schema/fhir-schema-codegen/actions/workflows/tests.yml)

-Library to generate language specific models out of structure-definition, fhir-schema or type-schema.
+Library to generate language specific models out of structure-definition, type-schema or fhir-schema.
 This is a very early stage of the library.
 But it will progress quickly.
 Join the community - [FHIR Chat](https://chat.fhir.org/#narrow/channel/391879-FHIR-Schema)

 ## Installation